❝ Sizes designed with you in mind. ❞

-Plus, all the mix-and-match patterns use the same size chart — so once you’ve found your size, you can use it for all of them!
+The good news?
+All customizable patterns use the same size chart.
+Once you have determined your size, you can use it for all your future personalized creations.

 1. Take your measurements